 New widgets should be in their own JS-File named like the widget.
-They can by easily tested by including the JS-File inside the file test_xml.html found in the "test" folder.
+They can by easily tested by including the JS-File in test\xml.html found in the "test" folder.
 You can simply add new tests using the same scheme as with the existing tests.

-Please ALWAYS test, whether your widget also works properly if it is wrapped in a template, as this causes the widget to be cloned, which creates an completely different situation in comparison to reading the widget directly from XML.
+Please ALWAYS test, whether your widget also works properly if it is wrapped in a template, as this causes the widget to be cloned, which creates a completely different situation in comparison to reading the widget directly from XML.
 A test XET-File for this may look like that: